Ben Mbala

-Benoit Mbala (born July 13, 1995) is a Cameroonian professional basketball player for OGM Ormanspor of the TBL.
-He played college basketball in the Philippines, playing for the SWU Cobras of the Cebu Schools Athletic Foundation, Inc. (CESAFI) and the De La Salle Green Archers of the University Athletic Association of the Philippines (UAAP).
+Benoit Mbala (born July 13, 1995) is a Cameroonian professional basketball player for Champagne Basket of the LNB Pro B. He played college basketball in the Philippines, playing for the SWU Cobras of the Cebu Schools Athletic Foundation, Inc. (CESAFI) and the De La Salle Green Archers of the University Athletic Association of the Philippines (UAAP).

 Early life and career

 Mbala is a native of Yaoundé, Cameroon.
 He was first into football until the age of 13 when he grew about 6 feet 2 inches tall and switched to playing basketball.
 His older brother who manages the junior team of their municipality urged him to play for the team.
 He attended Institute Ndi Samba for his high school studies and made attempts to join his school's varsity team on his first two years.
 He continued to play for his municipality's team and managed to play for his high school in his last two years of secondary education.

 Mbala participated twice at an annual national basketball camp organized by Luc Mbah a Moute.
 He failed in his goal of making the All-Star Selection on his first year of participation but achieved it on his second try when he was chosen as one of the top 20 players of the camp.
 He was further declared as one of the top five players of the Mbah a Moute's camp, which gave him the opportunity to participate in the Basketball Without Borders camp in Johannesburg, South Africa in 2011.

 At the South African Basketball Without Borders camp, he won the African MVP Honors.
 His feat would have enabled him to study in the United States under a scholarship but visa issues prevented him from studying there.